 Did a birth injury disable the mother or baby?
 Are you confused about the red tape, or is the physician reluctant to reveal what caused your injuries that might involve a uterine rupture?

-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can evaluate your case and initiate a free investigation.
+The attorneys at Rosenfeld Injury Lawyers, LLC can evaluate the potential uterine rupture birth injury lawsuit and initiate a free investigation.
 Call our birth injury law office at (888) 424-5757 (toll-free phone number) or through the contact form today to schedule a free consultation.

 Birthing a Healthy Baby